thec0dewriter/esmf-sdk-py-aspect-model-loader/CONTRIBUTING.md

 E.g. software licensed under GPL, AGPL or, a similar strong copy-left license cannot be approved.

 # Code Conventions
-The SDS SDK PY Aspect Model loader is written in the Python Programming Language.
+The ESMF SDK PY Aspect Model loader is written in the Python Programming Language.
 Please have a look into our [Code Conventions](CONVENTIONS.md).

 # Release Process
 The working group may decide that it reached a stable state for the contents of the repository.
-To settle an agreement on this and provide downstream users with a stable version of the BAMM SDK, a release process can be triggered.
+To settle an agreement on this and provide downstream users with a stable version of the SAMM SDK, a release process can be triggered.

 For such a release the `working group` must approve the current state of the `main` branch as agreement.